simp/pupmod-simp-pam/REFERENCE.md

 Data type: `Optional[Stdlib::Absolutepath]`

-The directory where the user files with the failure records are kept
+The directory where the user files with the failure records are kept.
+Note that this parameter will be ignored on el7 and earlier systems and if manage_faillock_conf is set to false.

 Default value: `undef`